asburyj/react-json-view/README.md

 This component provides a responsive interface for displaying arrays or JSON in a web browser.
 NPM offers a distribution of the source that's transpiled to ES5; so you can include this component with *any web-based javascript application*.

 [Check out the Interactive Demo](https://mac-s-g.github.io/react-json-view/demo/dist/)

+This fork adds posibility to add styles to string key and value pairs and show the count of the key values in the size.

 ### Implementation Example